 - coronary heart disease,

-Moreover, a whole bunch of broccoli has about 15.8 grams of fiber.
-That’s 56% DV (Daily Value).
+Moreover, a bunch of broccoli has about 15.8 g of fiber, which is 56% of the DV.

-A cup of chopped broccoli has 2.4 grams of dietary fiber.
+A cup of chopped broccoli has 2.4 g of fiber.

 Health benefits of broccoli

-Moreover, broccoli is rich in chlorophyll.
+Moreover, broccoli is among the richest foods in chlorophyll.
 Chlorophyll has unique health benefits.
-Above all, it’s a powerful antioxidant.
+It’s a powerful antioxidant.